 All these factors come together to make dropshipping remarkably easy to start, most especially in the absence of physical management of products.

 This means you don’t have to make provision for a warehouse nor worry about stock level management, inbound shipment, or packing your orders.

 What more, the flexibility of dropshipping makes it almost irresistible.
 Provided you have a stable internet connection, you can do business from anywhere in the world.

-Operational costs are incredibly low
+2. Operational costs are incredibly low

 To run a business successfully, your overhead cost should be significantly lower than your revenue.

 How do you start a dropshipping business?
 Just get your computer, internet connection, and online shop up, and you are practically good to go.